yatheeshraju/testng-docs/docs/testhelpers.md

 Additionally, the attribute thread-count allows you to specify how many threads should be allocated for this execution.

+!!! note
-> Note: the @Test attribute timeOut works in both parallel and non-parallel mode.
+    The @Test attribute timeOut works in both parallel and non-parallel mode.

 You can also specify that a @Test method should be invoked from different threads.
 You can use the attribute threadPoolSize to achieve this result:
 ```java